Joeski88/cosynightin/README.md

 - Rotten Tomatoes for the links and data [RottenTomatoes](https://www.rottentomatoes.com/) Used Rotten tomatoes and a reference for all movies provided to the database.
 - Kaggle [Kaggle](https://www.kaggle.com/datasets?search=rotten+tomatoes) Database hub that I pulled the movie databse from.
 - Bootstrap [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) Used Bootstrap documentation to help guid me to the correct code to use and what its for.
+- jQuery [jQuery](https://jquery.com/) Was used for help with some parts of interactivity.

 --------

 ## Acknowledgements
 - My Mentor Iuliia Konovalova.
-I had issues with the help i was recieving with my previous mentor, but i noticed a huge difference with the way Julia spoke to me and how she managed my situation, she deserves alot of credit and praise for.
+I had issues with the help I was recieving with my previous mentor, but I noticed a huge difference with the way Julia spoke to me and how she managed my situation, she deserves alot of credit and praise for.
+She has been very supportive and given me the right style of management I need to improve.

 --------